yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph-type/create.md

 ### `<graph type name>`

-The name of graph type to be created.
+The name of the graph type to be created.

 ### `<node type name>`